Andrew0Hill/EDPathways-GitHub-Profile-Tips/README.md

 ## 3. Add `README.md`s To Your Public Repositories

 A `README.md` file is a Markdown document which can serve as an introduction to your repository/project.
-The `.md` file extension indicates that the file is written in the Markdown syntax (if you use RMarkdown, you may already be familiar with some of the Markdown syntax).
-Although you can also create a `README.txt` for a plain text file.
+The `.md` file extension indicates that the file is written in the Markdown syntax (if you use RMarkdown, you may already be familiar with some of the Markdown syntax, but GitHub uses a slightly different flavor).

+Although you can also create a `README.txt` plain text file.
 I would recommend making a `README.md` file for any projects uploaded to GitHub, as GitHub will automatically display the Markdown formatting for a `README.md` in the root directory, which looks much nicer than plain text.

 Markdown is a relatively simple syntax to learn, but has quite a bit of useful functionality.
 You can create headings/sections, add bulleted or numbered lists, display blocks of code, embed images, and more.